The primary goal of the Reunion Chair is to get as many classmates as possible to return to campus for Reunion Weekend.

 - Form committees for networking, special class events, creative parade attire, and a decorative hospitality room

-- Reach out to classmates encouraging them to attend reunion, and support class gift goals the Reunion
+- Reach out to classmates encouraging them to attend reunion, and support class gift goals

 - Schedule and conduct a class meeting during reunion, to identify class leadership for the next Reunion